 One of the more common complications in the late stages of Lyme disease is encephalopathy.
 This complication causes changes ranging from minor to severe in the patient’s cognitive functions and polyradiculoneuropathy.
 Encephalopathy as well as other late stage infections may be accompanied by severe fatigue, sleeping problems, extreme irritability, mood swings, photophobia, difficulty finding words, and problems in writing or speaking.
 There have been reports of sensory issues as well.
 The severity of these symptoms may vary and are somewhat inconsistent, i.e., they could be experienced on some days and absent on others.

-Early identification of the symptoms of Lyme disease and administration of immediate treatment are the best ways to prevent it from developing into worse neurological complications.
+Early identification of the symptoms of Lyme disease and administration of immediate treatment, such as iv infusion near me, are the best ways to prevent it from developing into worse neurological complications.